 - Physical and mental illness – working with The Dyson Institute Technical team, HR and line managers to set students up for success;

-Supporting underrepresented groups through coaching to develop key skills to ensure students thrive and succeed at The Dyson Institute.
-Working with the Sustainability and Diversity Representative (who sits on the UEC) to increase awareness of the challenges faced by individuals from underrepresented groups and to encourage an understanding, supportive and diverse culture.
+- Working with student representatives to increase awareness of the challenges faced by individuals from underrepresented groups and to encourage an understanding, supportive and diverse culture.

 - Excellent listener with a supportive and caring nature.

 - Effective problem solver – supporting a student where you can, signposting to the most appropriate support elsewhere if required.